Six people injured after a boat explodes at Lake of the Ozarks - KTVZ

 Six people injured after a boat explodes at Lake of the Ozarks

-Six people, including three children, were injured when a boat exploded on the Lake of the Ozarks Tuesday, officials said.
+Six people, including three children, were injured when a boat exploded Tuesday on the Lake of the Ozarks, officials said.

 It happened early afternoon as the 26-foot boat was docked in the Osage Arm of the lake, the Missouri State Highway Patrol said.